theo2021/OnDA/README.md

 ## Regards

 Don't hesitate to contact us if there are questions about the code or about the different options in the cfg file.

+## New work

+More adaptation?
+Check our newer work of [HAMLET: To Adapt or Not to Adapt?
+Real-Time Adaptation for Semantic Segmentation](https://github.com/MarcBotet/hamlet).

 Thank you!!